anup-moitra/foundational-linux-training/01-understanding-linux-concepts/07-who-uses-linux.md

 ### 🖥️ Introduction

 Linux is used extensively across diverse industries and sectors thanks to its versatility, stability, and open-source nature.
-From individual developers to global enterprises, Linux powers a vast range of technologies critical to our daily lives.
+From individual developers to global enterprises, Linux powers technologies that shape our daily lives.

 In this chapter, you will discover the key groups and industries that rely on Linux, and learn why it is trusted for their most important operations.